 Amelia Island is a special place.
 It's Florida's northernmost Atlantic Ocean barrier Island and part of the famous Sea Islands barrier island chain which stretches north into Georgia and South Carolina.
 It has the perfect combination of a quirky but quiet beach community AND a historic small town to make it a bit different and unexpected.
 The beaches are pristine, the historic downtown area, Fernandina Beach, is ridiculously charming.
 Plus the food is absolutely delicious and memorable making this a must-visit spot.

 Even though it's small there are still so many things to do in Amelia Island.
-I already shared my Top 15 Moments from Amelia Island but today I'm breaking down the details with my Amelia Island Travel Guide.
+I already shared my Top 15 Moments from Amelia Island but today I'm breaking down the details with my post about what to do in Ameila Island.

 The best part of Amelia Island is it's very laid-back not quite as busy as some of the other barrier islands and is really known for its natural beauty.
 You will not find as much development here and it definitely feels like a bit more of a secret spot.